Skip to content Leave Site Now

 The next step is to complete your Basis of Claim (BOC) form.

-• If you make a claim from inside Canada, you have to complete your BOC form before your eligibility interview with Immigration, Refugees and Citizenship Canada (IRCC).
+• If you make a claim from inside Canada, you have to complete your BOC form when you submit your refugee claim online to Immigration, Refugees and Citizenship Canada (IRCC).

 Infographics